leo-guinan/leoasaservice/DAILY_CONTEXT_SUMMARY.md

 - Can be dismissed or refreshed as needed

 ### **4. User Feedback**
-- Users can approve the changes or request corrections
+- Users can provide feedback through normal chat messages
-- Feedback is logged for potential future improvements
+- Any corrections or clarifications are automatically incorporated into future context updates
-- Toast notifications confirm user actions
+- No separate feedback mechanism needed - natural conversation flow

 ## 🔧 Technical Implementation